Skip to main content

 Mary Cassesso

-A Trustee since 1989, Mary serves as Managing Trustee and as a Somerville resident representative.
+A Trustee since 1989, Mary serves as a Somerville resident representative.

 Mary Cassesso is the Chief Community Officer and President of the CHA (Cambridge Health Alliance) Foundation, which works to address the critical social determinants of health, including housing.
 She previously served as an Assistant Secretary of Administration and Finance in the Massachusetts Executive Office of Health and Human Services.
 Other roles in which Mary has served include working in senior roles in the Commonwealth’s Housing division and for the Metropolitan Boston Housing Partnership and as Dean of Administration and Finance at the Harvard School of Dental Medicine.
 She has an M.A. in Public Administration and a B.A. from Northeastern University, and is a lifelong Somerville resident.

-A Trustee since May, 2020, Kristen serves as the designee of the President of the City Council.
+A Trustee since 2024, Councilor Mbah serves as the designee of the President of the City Council.

 Meetings, Agendas, and Minutes

-The Affordable Housing Trust Fund generally meets the second Thursday of each month at 6:15 p.m. in the 3rd floor conference room of Somerville City Hall (93 Highland Ave.).
+The Somerville Affordable Housing Trust Fund generally meets the second Thursday of each month at 5:15 PM.
+Meetings are conducted via Zoom Webinar.
+Information on joining the meeting, including how to register for the Webinar, is included on each meeting agenda.
 Please check the City Calendar for changes in regular meeting time or location.

 Agendas & Minutes